seriousm4x/gogsBase16/README.md

 * give it a name, paste css and specify the url below the code

 ## Contributing
-Please feel free submit pull requests, as I'm not a web developer at all.
-Please stick to the base16 color scheme.
+Feel free submit pull requests, as I'm not a web developer at all.

+Please stick to the base16 tomorrow night color scheme.
 Any help is welcome.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.